-- PK is the public key associated with the slot 0 certificate of the Responder.
-PK is extracted from the CERTIFICATES response. - Verify is the asymmetric verification algorithm the Responder selected through the last ALGORITHMS response message as received by the Requester.
-See BaseAsymSel or ExtAsymSel fields in Table 11. - Hash is the hashing algorithm the Responder selected through the last ALGORITHMS response message sent as received by the Requester.
-See the BaseHashSel or ExtHashSel fields in Table 11.

-Figure 8 shows an example of a typical Requester Responder protocol where the Requester issues 0 to n-1 GET_MEASUREMENT requests without signature followed by a single GET_MEASUREMENT request n with signature.
+- 309 ∘ PK - Public key associated with the slot 0 certificate of the Responder. - 311 PK is extracted from the CERTIFICATES response. - 312 ° Verify - Asymmetric verification algorithm that the Responder selected through the last ALGORITHMS response message that the Requester received. - The Successful ALGORITHMS response message table describes the BaseAsymSel and ExtAsymSel fields. - 315 Hash - Hashing algorithm the Responder selected through the last sent ALGORITHMS response message that the Requester sent. - The Successful ALGORITHMS response message table describes the BaseAsymSel and ExtAsymSel fields. - The Measurement signature computation example shows an example of a typical Requester Responder protocol where the Requester issues 0 to n-1 GET_MEASUREMENTS requests without a signature, followed by a single GET_MEASUREMENTS request n with a signature.